Introduction

 Tired of complicated diets that tell you exactly what to eat, when to eat it, and how much?
-What if there was a simpler approach that didn't require counting every calorie or buying special foods?
+What if there was a simpler approach that did not require counting every calorie or buying special foods?

 What Is Intermittent Fasting